 Gillian is a linguist and professionally qualified - and prize-winning - Blue Badge Guide.
 And she can out-Fred the nimblest Astaire on the dance floor!

-Hilary OBE is a Historian, Soroptimist, and a top flight professionally qualified Blue Badge and City of London Guide.
-With her English eye for the idiosyncratic and her unquenchably cheerful manner, she's a star turn.
+Hilary OBE Historian.
+Soroptimist.
+Top flight professionally qualified Blue Badge and City of London Guide.
+English eye for the idiosyncratic.
+Unquenchably cheerful manner.
+Star turn.